canonical/launchpad-manual/user/how-to/work-with-bugs/use-trac-plugin.rst

 Next steps
 ----------

-Once you've installed the plugin, `file a question using Launchpad Answers <https://answers.launchpad.net/malone>`__ to let the Launchpad team know that you're running the plugin.
+Once you've installed the plugin, `file a question using Launchpad Answers <https://answers.launchpad.net/malone>`_ to let the Launchpad team know that you're running the plugin.
 This will allow the Launchpad Bugs developers and sys admins to finish the setup from their end.

-If you'd like to write a Launchpad plugin for another bug tracker, follow our `plugin API spec <Bugs/PluginAPISpec>`__.
+If you'd like to write a Launchpad plugin for another bug tracker, follow our :ref:`plugin API spec <bug-tracker-api-plugin>`.